What is day surgery?

 - Though we try to avoid it, some patients may have to wait quite some time before going to theatre.
 Therefore, please bring something with you, such as a book or magazine to help pass the time.

 Please bring with you no more than is necessary for your hospital visit as there are not many storage facilities.
+Please do not bring valuables such as jewellery, large sums of money, multiple credit cards or expensive electrical items (except your mobile phone).
+There are no facilities to store valuables.
+The hospital will not be liable for loss or damage.

 Changing or cancelling your surgery